TalhaJuikar/homelab/README.md

 Everything is continuously synchronized through FluxCD, giving me a single source of truth and ensuring that my clusters always reflect the state defined in this repository.
 Built as both a learning platform and production environment, this system provides a robust, repeatable, and secure foundation for running my homelab services and personal projects.

-## 🔄 GitOps Implementation

-I've fully embraced the GitOps philosophy for managing my infrastructure, with Flux handling all the heavy lifting:

-1. **Source Controller**: Watches this Git repository and automatically detects when I push changes
-2. **Kustomize Controller**: Applies my Kubernetes manifests with proper overlay resolution
-3. **Image Automation Controller**: Automatically updates my container images when new versions are available in my registry
-4. **Helm Controller**: Manages my Helm releases declaratively for components like Longhorn and cert-manager

-I've structured dependencies between components through careful Kustomization ordering, which has eliminated deployment race conditions that previously caused issues.
-For example, cert-manager must be fully operational before any IngressRoute resources with TLS can be deployed.

 ## 🖥️ Clusters

 - **Skywalker**: A Talos Linux-based cluster with highly available control planes leveraging Talos's immutable infrastructure model.